google/googletest/docs/advanced.md

 *   The `file` and `line` attributes record the source file location, where the test was defined.

-*   Each `<failure>` element corresponds to a single failed googletest assertion.
+*   Each `<failure>` element corresponds to a single failed GoogleTest assertion.

 #### Generating a JSON Report

-googletest can also emit a JSON report as an alternative format to XML.
+GoogleTest can also emit a JSON report as an alternative format to XML.
 To generate the JSON report, set the `GTEST_OUTPUT` environment variable or the `--gtest_output` flag to the string `"json:path_to_output_file"`, which will create the file at the given location.
 You can also just use the string